orb-lang/cluster/doc/md/cluster.md

 ## Concepts

-  Cluster is a structural protocol for extending Lua's primitive facilities for metasyntactic extension\.
-Someone coming to bridge with a grounding in class\-based object systems may have the feeling that we're talking around some basic concepts, being different for it's own sake\.
+  Cluster is a structural protocol, which further's Lua's primitive facilities for metasyntactic extension\.

+A reader with a grounding in class\-based object systems, might be forgiven for thinking that we're talking around some basic concepts, being different for its own sake\.

 This is always a risk, dear Reader\.
 I may hope to persuade you otherwise\.